bluesky66-dev/kibana/x-pack/plugins/apm/dev_docs/vscode_setup.md

 • It can automatically update your snapshots when they change
 • Coverage mapping

-The extension doesn't really work well if you're trying to use it on all of HyperSec Kibana or all of X-Pack, but it works well if you configure it to run only on the files in APM.
+The extension doesn't really work well if you're trying to use it on all of Kibana or all of X-Pack, but it works well if you configure it to run only on the files in APM.

 If you have a workspace configured as described above you should have: